-As counties develop their County DRP, they may align it with existing local and regional adaptation planning efforts for which the State has already developed an integrated set of policies and tools:
+As counties develop their County DRP, they may align it with existing local and regional adaptation planning efforts for which the State has developed an integrated set of policies and tools:

-- California Adaptation Planning Guide (2020).25 This document introduces the basis for climate change adaptation planning and details a step-by-step process for local and regional climate vulnerability assessments and adaptation strategy development.
-This resource may be helpful when identifying an approach for long-term mitigation strategy and actions. - State of California General Plan Guidelines (updated periodically, most recently updated in 2017).
+- California Adaptation Planning Guide (2020).
+This document introduces the basis for climate change adaptation planning and details a step-by-step process for local and regional climate vulnerability assessments and adaptation strategy development.
+This resource may be helpful when identifying an approach for long-term mitigation strategies and actions. - State of California General Plan Guidelines (updated periodically).
 Every city and county in California is required by State law to prepare and maintain a planning document called a general plan.
 A general plan is designed to serve as the jurisdiction's "constitution" or "blueprint" for future decisions concerning land use, infrastructure, public services, and resource conservation.
-A county's general plan may be updated to reflect the land use planning proposed as a result of the long-term mitigation strategy and actions counties may take to reduce future water shortages. - State Hazard Mitigation Plan (2018 Update).27 This plan supports the development and State approval of LHMPs to identify State and local risks of hazards, mitigation capabilities, and mitigation strategies.
-The LHMP can be updated to reflect the hazards identified as part of the Drought and Water Shortage Risk Assessment.
+A county's general plan may be updated to reflect the land use planning proposed as a result of the long-term mitigation strategies and actions counties may take to reduce future water shortages. - State Hazard Mitigation Plan (2018 Update).
+This plan supports the development and State approval of LHMPs to identify State and local risks of hazards, mitigation capabilities, and mitigation strategies.
+The LHMP can be updated to reflect the hazards identified as part of the drought and water shortage risk assessment. - Regulations and Guidance for SGMA implementation.
+The associated nexus and needed coordination and consistency were discussed in previous chapters and, thus, not repeated herein.